After-Hours Pharmacies in Australian Capital TerritoryCanberra

 Are after-hours pharmacies more expensive in ACT?

 Pharmacies are private businesses and pricing is set by each operator.
-After-hours pharmacies are generally not more expensive for PBS-listed prescription medications, where the maximum patient co-payment is set by the federal Pharmaceutical Benefits Scheme.
+After-hours pharmacies are generally not more expensive for PBS-listed prescription medications, where the maximum patient co-payment is set by the federal Pharmaceutical Benefits Scheme (PBS) and indexed annually by the Department of Health, Disability and Ageing.
 Some over-the-counter or non-PBS items may have different pricing.

 Can a NewDoc telehealth eScript be dispensed at any ACT pharmacy?